Ancient Chinese philosopher Lao Tzu wrote, “Life is a series of natural and spontaneous changes. Don’t resist them. That only creates sorrow.”

 It’s All in the Timing

 Also consider how the work-week flows.
 It’s probably best to avoid Friday afternoon when people are trying to finish their work to start their weekend on time or first thing Monday morning when people are getting situated.
-Don’t spring the training on them; let people know a week in advance and remind them the day before.
+Don’t spring the training on folks; let them know a week in advance and remind them the day before.

 Make the Most Out of Training

-There is no way around it: people will need to be trained on how to use the new system and most people won’t be happy about that.
+There is no way around it: people will need to be trained on how to use the new system and there may be some pushback initially.
 Training sessions have a reputation for being boring and ineffective.
 Have you ever sat through a PowerPoint slide show of web pages with arrows drawn on them?
 Not fun and you probably don’t remember much of it.

 If your company is moving from paper or spreadsheet timesheets, I highly recommend having the team get together to enter the last two to three weeks worth of their time entries.
 10-15 days worth of time entry at one time will help develop the muscle memory so when they enter time daily or weekly, they don’t have to figure it out all over again.
 Another big gain from having your team work together on this is you may find additional areas of improvement to time tracking for your projects.

 Implementing a new process is hard work for everyone involved.
-Host a lunch for the people who helped with the research and training or an office-wide roll-out party to thank people for taking the time to learn to software.
+Host a lunch for the people who helped with the research and training or an office-wide roll-out party to thank people for taking the time to learn the software – share the improvements received from group feedback.
 If that isn’t feasible because you have teams scattered out in the field, make sure to show your appreciation in a thank you email.
+Or make a donation in their names to Get Kids into Survey – support the next generation of surveyors.
+Click here.